Contact us

 • Providing energy to the fish in the form of fatty acids: another important parameter to consider is the supply of alternative energy sources.
 Oils can perfectly fulfill this need.

-The TECHNA Group assists feed manufacturers in optimizing their feed composition.
-Our experts also provide support to help design feeding and distribution strategies tailored to your farm needs.
-For further information please contact us!
+The Techna Group assists feed manufacturers in optimising their feed composition.
+Our experts also provide support to help design feeding and distribution strategies tailored to your farm's needs.
+For further information, please contact us!